-(Dangerous 2023 Ton) GRI 306-3
+(Dangerous 2024 Ton) GRI 306-3

+Considering the electrical/electronic nature of its final products, we are also aware of the importance of a correct management of a product during its end-of-life stage.
 Unox products are designed and built to last longer and therefore it has very limited control over this phase: however, the Company complies with all the legislative objectives related to the "waste of electric and electronic equipment" (defined in Italy by the Legislative Decree 49/2014) and is evaluating partnerships that can enhance a proper management of this type of waste.